 Grade Appeal Process.
 Situations may arise in which a student believes that a grade received in a particular course is incorrect.
 The student should first approach the instructor of the course in a timely manner in an attempt to resolve the matter.
 If the matter is unresolved, the student should consult with the chairperson of the department in which the course is taught.
-If the matter remains unresolved, the student should follow the grade appeals process as outlined in the student day planner.
-(See the policy on academic honesty for process in cases of alleged academic misconduct and/ or grade appeals policy.)
+If the matter remains unresolved, the student should follow the grade appeals process as outlined on the Dean of Students website, "Grade Appeals Procedures" found online at http://www5.semo.edu/ deanofstudents/.
+(See the policy on academic honesty for process in cases of alleged academic misconduct and/or grade appeals policy.)